-DOA RCA Torminals forked ring or angle tangue Terminals - forked, ring or spade tongue Component Video HDMI • XLR Fiber Optic connections 09.02 Label color code standards for telephony, speakers, data and video.
-10.0 Use fasteners, anchors and back boxes to mount cable and other equipment to structuresThe student will be able to: 10.0 10.01 Properly use the following: • Cable fasteners Cable trays and raceways Threaded fasteners Mechanical fasteners Power actuated tool fasteners Epoxy anchoring system 10.02 Install cables and back boxes using proper techniques.
-11.0 Identify applicable building codesThe student will be able to: 11.01 Describe what National Electric Code (NEC) is and how it affects the low-voltage industry.
+10.04 Understand the load capacity of the entire system that will support the installed devices, including the materials being mounted to.
+11.0 Identify applicable building codesThe student will be able to: 11.01 Describe what National Electric Code (NEC) is and how it affects the integrated systems industry.
 11.02 Identify sections in the National Electric Code (NEC) that are applicable to low-voltage installations.
-11.03 Describe how code and code changes affect job site operations.
-11.04 Identify items that can be regulated by federal, state, county and local/other codes.
-12.0 Demonstrate applicable safety practicesThe student will be able to: 12.01 Explain what the Occupational Safety and Health Administration (OSHA) is and its purpose.
-12.02 Apply proper safety practices for Electrical shock, Personal protection, Lifting, Ladders and scaffolding and First aid.
+11.03 Describe how applicable codes and the latest code changes affect job site operations.
+11.04 Identify items that can be regulated by federal, state, county, local/other codes, and Home Owners Associations (HOAs).
+11.05 Understand the application of the International Building Code (IBC) and the International Residential Code (IRC) as they relate to hole size & cable pathways in various structural members & building materials.
+12.0 Demonstrate applicable safety practicesThe student will be able to: 12.01 Complete an OSHA 10 or an OSHA 30 Construction Industry training.
+12.02 Apply proper safety practices for electrical shock, personal protection, lifting, ladders, scaffolding and first aid.
 13.0 Define the electronic systems integration and automation industryThe student will be able to: 13.01 Explain the definition and scope of the industry, including its history, trends and the most commonly installed sub-systems.
 13.02 Explain the Custom Electronic Design and Installation Association (CEDIA) history, mission and ethical standards.
 13.03 Identify the different company types including integrators, retailers, distributors, manufacturer reps, manufacturers and specialty designers.
 13.04 Identify common project stakeholders including clients, architects, interior designers, builders and other trade professionals.
 13.05 Identify the different career paths in the electronics integration and automation field.
-13.06 Identify other appropriate industry organizations.
-14.0 Explain the business of residential technologiesThe student will be able to: 14.01 Explain small business fundamentals.
+13.06 Identify other appropriate industry organizations, such as AVIXA, NSCA, TIA, BICSI, etc. 14.0 Explain the business fundamentals of electronic systems technology integration The student will be able to: 14.01 Explain small business fundamentals.
 14.02 Apply project management fundamentals.
 14.03 Apply customer service techniques.
 14.04 Explain sales, service and recurring revenue.